bright/new-www/content/blog/dreaming-of-firefighting-extinguishing-software-fires.md

 ## Biking, swimming, or running – which one is closest to your heart?

-It used to be biking, but now I’d say biking and swimming are at the same level. :)
+It used to be biking, but now I’d say biking and swimming are at the same level. 🙂

-Multiple injuries have recently stopped me from reaching my goals.
-Hopefully, this year I will spread my wings.
+Multiple injuries have recently stopped me from reaching my goals. **Hopefully, this year I will spread my wings**.